wikindx/wikindx/website/web/src/content/customizing/plugins.md

    `$wikindxVersion = 8;` From WIKINDX 5.8, compatible plugins are required to explicitly state their compatibility with the constant __WIKINDX_COMPONENTS_COMPATIBLE_VERSION["plugin"]__.
-This is a value that matches an internal core version that could be validate for more than one public version.
+This is a value that matches an internal core version that could be validated against more than one public version.
    In the plugin's `config.php`, set `$wikindxVersion` to match __WIKINDX_COMPONENTS_COMPATIBLE_VERSION["plugin"]__ in order to state compatibility.
    Incompatible plugins will not load.
-They will still be present and editable in the _Admin > Components_ interface.
+They will still be present and editable in the __Admin > Components__ interface.

 The plugin directory may optionally have a file called `description.txt` which may be used as a README providing instructions and credits.
 The